geekhunger/onguard/README.md

 > See [node-harperdb](https://www.npmjs.com/package/node-harperdb) for more information about the `harperdb: {}` config object (which is identical to this the constructor in the `HarperDB` class).

-**The above example is everything you need to use 'onguard' in your project!** But you can customize the settings even further, if you want.
+**The above example is everything you need to use 'onguard' in your project!✌️** - But you can customize the settings even further, if you want.
 You can also extend the preset rules for validating reqests and detecting malicious attacks.
 This is done by literal path strings or regex expressions.
 We will explore this topic later.

 You can also assign the configuration function from the `require` call to a variable and create your defense middleware later, if you prefer to do that.